jmcc-137/talle-subconsultas-procesos-almacenados/taller.md

     IN fecha_fin DATE
 )
 BEGIN
+    IF fecha_inicio > fecha_fin THEN
+        SELECT 'La fecah de inicio no puede ser mayor que la fecha final.';
+    ELSE
         SELECT *
         FROM pedidos
         WHERE fecha BETWEEN fecha_inicio AND fecha_fin;
+    END IF;
 END;
 //